TL;DR

 My research has since expanded through collaborations at Microsoft Research Asia with Dr. Xiaoyuan Yi and Dr. Xing Xie, where we examine AI alignment problems.

-Across all my recent projects, I aim to build a computational psychology of AI: a framework that treats intelligent systems as evolving and active social participants that reflect and reshape human society.
+Across all my recent projects, I like to adopt a framework that treats intelligent systems as evolving and active social participants that reflect and reshape human society.